 The Fmak people who escaped into the interior from three waves of colonization have changed significantly from that time.
 The people who lived in this basin at the beginning of modern times had dusky skin and shiny black, bronze or copper hair.
 They had grown in stature and had less dimorphism, except the women are usually somewhat bustier than the Fmak.
 The social position of women had changed for the better, they were no longer property but recognized as souls by their religion.

 Somewhere along the way, either thru mutation, genetic loss or interbreeding, the people of Ydlontrostl lost the Fmak mutation favoring reedy music with grating tone clashes and began to enjoy music with harmony and melody and rhythm.
 The rhythm is pretty subtle most of the time and the harmonies can be rather striking.
 Some describe the most popular music here as power-swamp or Trenst-on-steriods, but whatever it is, it goes good with the visual arts it is usually paired with.
-A representation of the lighter, country side of music that is found in this basin can be found on Pandora radio under New Age Beats.

 Their religion was very important to them from the first settlement and still is to them today.
 They agree it is the one binding force of society, the compact by which they all agree to live together.
 Their religion today is totally scientific and funds most of the scientific study in the basin.
 The church is still the leading institution, taking the place of the Kassikan in the Highlands, the cargo companies in Zhlindu or the Merchants Council of Bordzvek.
 Even though Ydlontrostl is considered a 'new' basin, the church is a thousand Earth years older than the Kassikan.
 It still occupies and maintains the northernmost square mile of the Karasis Yuhal in very close to the condition it was built.
 They have re-arranged a lot of the interior to increase efficiency, but the faces of immense stone are still there and regularly re-surfaced with protectant.